 Author: Dr. Janna Bentley is a cosmetic medical doctor and owner/founder of Lakeshore Vein & Aesthetics Clinic

 Here’s The Skinny

-A review of scientific literature, supported by our experience, conclude that none of the treatments have been shown to be a “cure” for cellulite.
-And there is no fat melting ointment, sorry!
+A review of scientific literature, supported by our experience, concludes that none of the treatments have been shown to be a “cure” for cellulite.
+And there is no fat-melting ointment, sorry!
 However, there are several effective non-surgical fat therapies that, after several treatments, and within several weeks, show good results.

+Author: Dr. Janna Bentley is a cosmetic medical doctor and owner/founder of Lakeshore Vein & Aesthetics Clinic